GregFinger/TD-Spin/README.md

 * Alien Cube: uses high poly cubes, so might be slow on old gpus. shapes can also be switched if needed
 * Picture Tiles: different pictures can be substituted in the "Picture Tiles" Base COMP

+*Whenever choosing one of these modes, it will launch stored parameter presets found in: /Spin/mode_change.
+Update stored presets by using the Snap function of the Constant CHOPs.
+Also more modes can be created.*

 #### Grid Size:
 Changing this usually requires Reset to be toggled On and Off.